By Dr. Jim Dahle, WCI Founder

 Which Job Should You Take?

-So, if you find yourself comparing an employee job to an independent contractor job, and you like both equally but are unsure which one pays more, it is best to try to do an apples to apples comparison.
+If you find yourself comparing an employee job to an independent contractor job and you like both equally but are unsure which one pays more, it is best to try to do an apples to apples comparison.

 First, take the employee job's salary and add to it the value of any benefits that you actually think are valuable.